-- L5.1 Blasting in or on the premises must only be carried out between 0900 hours and 1600 hours, Monday to Friday.
-No blasting is permitted Saturdays, Sundays or public holidays.
-Blasting outside of the hours specified in this condition can only take place with the written approval of the EPA. - L5.2 Blasting is not permitted simultaneously with adjacent quarry(s). - L5.3 The airblast overpressure level from blasting operations in or on the premises must not exceed: 115 dB (Lin Peak) for more than 5% of the total number of blasts during each reporting period at monitoring point 11 detailed in Condition P1.4. - L5.4 The airblast overpressure level from blasting operations in or on the premises must not exceed: 120 dB (Lin Peak) at any time at monitoring point 11 detailed in Condition P1.4. - L5.5 The ground vibration peak particle velocity from blasting operations carried out in or on the premises must not exceed 5 mm/second for more than 5% of the total number of blasts during each reporting period at monitoring point 11 detailed in Condition P1.4. - L5.6 The ground vibration peak particle velocity from blasting operations carried out in or on the premises must not exceed 10 mm/second at any time at monitoring point 11 detailed in Condition P1.4. - L5.7 Error margins associated with any monitoring equipment used to measure airblast overpressure or peak particle velocity are not to be taken into account in determing whether or not the limit has been exceeded. - L5.8 The airblast overpressure and ground vibration levels in the conditions above do not apply at noise sensitive locations that are owned by the licensee or subject to a private agreement, relating to airblast overpressure and ground vibration levels, between the licensee and land owner. - L5.9 Offensive blast fume must not be emitted from the premises.
+- L5.1 Blasting in or on the premises must only be carried out between the hours of 9:00 am and 4:00 pm Monday to Friday.
+No blasting is permitted on Saturdays, Sundays or public holidays.
+Blasting outside of the hours specified in this condition can only take place with the written approval of the EPA. - L5.2 Blasting is not permitted simultaneously with adjacent quarry(s). - L5.3 The airblast overpressure level from blasting operations in or on the premises must not exceed: a) 115 dB (Lin Peak) for more than 5% of the total number of blasts during each reporting period; and b) 120 dB (Lin Peak) at any time, at monitoring point 11 detailed in Condition P1.4. - L5.4 The ground vibration peak particle velocity from blasting operations carried out in or on the premises must not exceed:

+a) 5 mm/second for more than 5% of the total number of blasts during each reporting period; and b) 10 mm/second at any time, at monitoring point 11 detailed in Condition P1.4.

+- L5.5 Error margins associated with any monitoring equipment used to measure airblast overpressure or peak particle velocity are not to be taken into account in determing whether or not the limit has been exceeded. - L5.6 The airblast overpressure and ground vibration levels in the conditions above do not apply at noise sensitive locations that are owned by the licensee or subject to a private agreement, relating to airblast overpressure and ground vibration levels, between the licensee and land owner.

+L5.7 Offensive blast fume must not be emitted from the premises.